hengel2810/swiftBAOS/README.md

 # swiftBAOS

-Swift Library to communicate with the KNX BAOS 777 from Weinzierl
+Swift Library to communicate with the KNX BAOS 777 from Weinzierl.

+This Framework is stil in Beta and not all datapoint & function types are supported.

 # Special Thanks